The Prayer Relay Movement

 For the law was given through Moses, but grace and truth came through Jesus Christ.

 Under the old covenant, one had to pay for what they received.
-This could be done by sacrifice and better yet by living a righteous life in the eyes of the Lord.
+This could be done by sacrifice and living a righteous life in the eyes of the Lord.
 Grace is of the new covenant.
-It is a result of Jesus becoming the lamb that would have been sacrificed for atonement under the old covenant.
+It results from Jesus becoming the lamb that would have been sacrificed for atonement under the old covenant.
 Thus, grace came through Jesus Christ.

 but showing mercy to thousands, to those who love Me and keep My commandments.